St Joseph's College, Hunters Hill: Campus

-Accommodation

-St Joseph's has several buildings used for accommodation.
-Five of these are for Years 10, 11 and 12 respectively.
-The College's main building, which has stood since the 1880s, contains dorms for the junior years, as well as all the College's refectories (dining rooms), the Health Centre, the College Chapel and administration offices.
-The Year 12 Boarding Area was totally refurbished in early 2009, creating modern and comfortable accommodation for senior students.

-The College operates kitchens and a laundry catering for all students, teachers and brothers.

-Academic facilities

-The College has a significant number of academic facilities, including a large four-storey building solely containing science laboratories and classrooms (which have recently been refurbished), a library and resource centre, a visual arts centre, a music centre, a hall and five computer labs, each with 20 plus computers.
-Stage one of a major refurbishment of the resource centre was completed early in 2009, creating a modern, up-to-date teaching and learning facility that provides students with high quality resources and technology for today's fast paced digital world.
-In 2013, St. Joseph's opened a new Technology and Arts Precinct, including numerous art studios, workshops and classrooms.

 Sporting facilities

 Similar to other GPS schools, St Joseph's has significant sporting facilities for use in both training and competition.
 The College owns and maintains approximately 10 playing fields for cricket, rugby and football.
 The main playing fields are housed in a 10 ha facility known as "the Park" and located two blocks from the school campus and is often used by higher level teams for training purposes.
 The Park complex also contains 8 tennis courts.
 It is considered the best school in the GPS currently as it has the most wins.

 On the main school campus there are five basketball courts, three playing fields (referred to as the 'back ovals'), a number of cricket nets, a swimming pool, two gymnasiums (for basketball and weightlifting respectively) and a cardio room.
 The boatshed and pontoons for the school's rowing club are situated some 300 m from the main campus on nearby Tarban Creek, a northern tributary of Sydney's Parramatta River.